 Mary Jane has always been in the business of helping others.
-Prior to earning her Masters degree in Community Psychology she provided personal care and support at Operation PAR, Pinellas County Jail, and Suncoast Hospice. she tries to build connections with people.
+Prior to earning her Masters degree in Community Psychology she worked at Operation PAR, The Pinellas County Jail and Suncoast Hospice.

-Public speaking, support groups and workshops in the community are opportunities for Mary Jane to share her knowledge with others and to help those in need.
+Public speaking, private counseling and conducting workshops in the community are all opportunities for Mary Jane to share her knowledge with others and to help those in need.

 Contact Mary Jane to schedule a consultation.

-Mary Jane joined Toastmasters in 2015 with the goal of sharing her message of self-care with others.
-Completing her Advanced Gold in Communication gave her the skills to begin providing presentations, support groups and workshops in the care communities within Pinellas County Florida.
-Mary Jane would be happy to meet with you to discuss a presentation, create a support group or offer a workshop.
+Mary Jane joined Toastmasters in 2015 with the goal of improving her speaking presence for sharing her message of self-care with others.
+Completing her Advanced Gold in Communication gave her the skills to begin providing presentations and workshops in the care communities Mary Jane would be happy to meet with you to discuss a consultation, presentation or creating a workshop.

 Twenty years ago Mary Jane's son was killed.
 Travel with her through the stages of grief and the emotions of loss.
 Learn the ways she began to heal and help others who have lost someone special to them.